byui-cit/learning-modules/modules/js/organizing-modules/ponder1.md

 renderSections(aCourse.sections);
 ```

-These activities will be most effective if you TRY them first before you look at the solution.
-And after you do look at the solution...DO NOT copy and paste the code.
+These activities will be most effective if you **try** them first before you look at the solution.
+And after you do look at the solution...**do not** copy and paste the code.
 Read through it, try to understand what it is doing...then go fix your code.

 ## Activity 1

+>Open the HTML file in your browser and make sure that everything is working before you start.
+You should see the course info and sections listed, and you should be able to change the enrollment in the sections.
+Then we are going to re-organize it (also know as refactoring), which will break it, and hopefully fix it again. 😂

-The object created with the javascript above contains most of the functionality we would need to create and manage a course.
-This seems like a good candidate for encapsulating into a module.
+The object created with the provided Javascript contains most of the functionality we would need to create and manage a course.
+This seems like a good candidate for [encapsulating](https://developer.mozilla.org/en-US/docs/Glossary/Encapsulation) into a module.

 1. Create a new file to hold our module.
-Name it `Course.js`
+Name it `Course.mjs` (see the note below about the name)
 2. Copy the `aCourse` object and the `setCourseInfo` and `renderSections` functions into the new file.
 Leave the addEventListeners and everything below them.
 3. Make the `aCourse` object the `default export`
 4. Import `aCourse` into the `modules.js` file.
 Once we have done that we can use it just as if it were created locally.
 This means we could use it multiple places in a large application while only having to write the code once!
 This type of re-use is why modules are such a powerful feature.